White tiger: Variation

-White tigers have been recorded in India since 16th century CE.
+White tigers have been recorded in India since the 16th century CE.
 The first white tiger was captured in 1915.
 A white tiger named Mohan was captured by the king of Rewa, Martand Singh, in 1951 from the forest of Mukundpur, Sidhi district, which is now part of the Sanjay Dubri Tiger Reserve.
 Many white tigers found in zoos around the world are the offspring of Mohan.
 According to Kailash Sankhala, the last white tiger ever seen in the wild was shot in 1958.
 White Bengal tigers are distinctive due to the color of their fur.
-The white fur is caused by a lack of the pigment pheomelanin, which is found in Bengal tigers with orange color fur.
+The white fur is caused by a lack of the pigment pheomelanin, which is found in Bengal tigers with orange fur.
 When compared to orange Bengal tigers, the white Bengal tigers tend to grow faster and become heavier than the orange Bengal tiger.
-They also tend to be somewhat bigger at birth, and as fully grown adults.
+They also tend to be somewhat bigger, both at birth, and as adults.
 White Bengal tigers are fully grown when they are 2–3 years of age.
 White male tigers reach weights of 200 to 230 kg and can grow up to 3 m in length.
 As with all tigers, the white Bengal tiger's stripes are like fingerprints, with no two tigers having the same pattern.
 The stripes of the tiger are a pigmentation of the skin; if an individual were to be shaved, its distinctive coat pattern would still be visible.

 For a white Bengal tiger to be born, both parents must carry the unusual gene for white colouring, which happens naturally only about once in 10,000 births.
-Dark-striped white individuals are well-documented in the Bengal tiger subspecies (Panthera tigris) as well as having been reported historically in several other subspecies.
+Dark-striped white individuals are well-documented in the Bengal tiger subspecies (Panthera tigris tigris) as well as having been reported historically in several other subspecies.
 Currently, several hundred white tigers are in captivity worldwide, with about one hundred being found in India.
-Their unique colouring has made them popular in entertainment showcasing exotic animals, and at zoos.
-Their rarity could be because the recessive allele is the result of a one-time mutation, or because white tigers lack adequate camouflage, reducing their ability to stalk prey or avoid other predators.
+Their unique colouring has made them popular at zoos, and in entertainment showcasing exotic animals.
+Their rarity could be because the recessive allele is the result of a one-time mutation, or because white tigers lack adequate camouflage, reducing their ability to stalk prey or survive predation when it is a cub.